cypress-io/schema-tools/README.md

 ## Schemas

-Each individual schema object should have 3 parts: a version, an example and a JSON schema describing its properties.
+Each individual schema object should have 3 parts: a version, an example and a [JSON schema][json-schema] describing its properties.
 See [test/example-schemas.ts](test/example-schemas.ts).
 Start with a single `ObjectSchema` that describes a particular version of an object

 ```typescript
 import { ObjectSchema } from '@cypress/schema-tools'